leaningtech/labs/sites/cheerpj/src/content/docs/11-guides/library-mode.md

 Then, we’ll include that script from a minimal HTML page and run it in the browser.
 The output will be printed to the browser console.

+> Note that the HTML page needs to include the public `loader.js` script.

 ```html title="index.html"
 <!doctype html>
 <html lang="en">